sprinkle-tool/sprinkle/README.txt

     end

-Sprinkle is a work in progress and I'm excited to hear if anyone finds it useful - please feel free to ask any questions, or send in any ideas, patches, bugs.
+Sprinkle is a work in progress and I'm excited to hear if anyone finds it useful - please feel free to comment, ask any questions, or send in any ideas, patches, bugs.
 All most welcome.

 Marcus Crafter <crafterm@redartisan.com>